KangLin/RabbitRemoteControl/docs/Compile/Linux.md

   + BUILD_APP: Compile applaction. the default is ON
   + BUILD_DOCS: Build docmenets. the default is OFF
   + BUILD_SHARED_LIBS: Compile shared libraries. the default is ON
-  + BUILD_FREERDP：If compile FreeRDP. the default is OFF
+  + BUILD_FREERDP: If compile FreeRDP. the default is OFF
-  + WinPR_DIR: [freerdp installation path]/lib/cmake/WinPR2
+  + WinPR_DIR: [freerdp installation path]/lib/cmake/WinPR3
-  + FreeRDP_DIR: [freerdp installation path]/lib/cmake/FreeRDP2
+  + FreeRDP_DIR: [freerdp installation path]/lib/cmake/FreeRDP3
-  + FreeRDP-Client_DIR: [freerdp installation path]/lib/cmake/FreeRDP-Client2
+  + FreeRDP-Client_DIR: [freerdp installation path]/lib/cmake/FreeRDP-Client3
   + BUILD_RABBITVNC: Compile RabbitVNC. the default is ON
   + RabbitVNC_DIR: [RabbitVNC installation path]/lib/cmake/RabbitVNC
   + BUILD_TigerVNC: Compile TigerVNC. the default is ON